Solutions for Thompson Lake dam prove elusive

 “Your waste water department is asset rich but equity poor,” he said.
 He suggested that a sewer maintenance account be set up.

-Smith also said there were multiple accounts that appeared to have been idle for many years and the town should look at eliminating those obsolete and reappropriating some for contemporary needs.
+Smith also said there were multiple accounts that appeared to have been idle for many years and the town should look at eliminating those obsolete and reappropriating some for current needs projects.

 “It’s nothing but good news for you,” Smith said.
 “You’ve experienced fast growth.
 Now it requires a bit of housekeeping but Oxford is in good shape.”